-- T. Process applications for the establishment of new junior academies and secondary schools. - U. Support the development and publication of a NAD list of approved textbooks and other curriculum materials. - V. Submit copies of minutes of the union conference board of education and other major councils and committees to the NAD office of education.
+- Support the development and publication of a NAD list of approved textbooks and other curriculum materials. - V. Submit copies of minutes of the union conference board of education and other major councils and committees to the NAD office of education.